Kevw21/Kevw21/README.md

 ###

-<p align="left" style="text-align: justify;"">💫<b>Introduction:</b><br>I'm Kevin Wangsa, a Computer Science undergraduate at Binus University, passionate about building intuitive web applications and leveraging AI to solve real-world challenges.<br>💼I'm currently interning as an IT Developer at Binus University.</p>
+<p align="left" style="text-align: justify;"">💫<b>Introduction:</b><br>I'm Kevin Wangsa, a Computer Science undergraduate at Binus University, passionate about building intuitive web applications and leveraging AI to solve real-world challenges.<br>💼I'm currently interning as a Backend Developer at the Ministry of Housing and Residential Area (Kementrian PKP).</p>

 ###